svalinn/r2s-act/docs/README.rst

 ==================
 This folder is where documentation of the r2s-act code is managed and built using Sphinx.

+Note: If you are adding a *new* page (.rst file), the file name needs to be added to the Makefile in the GH_PAGES_SOURCES list.

 **The actual documentation is located at** http://svalinn.github.com/r2s-act

 To rebuild documentation, make sure you are on the `master` branch.
-Run `make gh-pages` in the base level of the repository (not in `docs/`).
+Run `make gh-preview` in the base level of the repository (**not** in `docs/`).
-This will automatically switch to `gh-pages`, pull the latest documentation source from `master`, rebuild, and push to Github.
+This will automatically switch to the `gh-pages` branch, pull the latest documentation source from `master`, and rebuild HTML.
+After you inspect pages produced, you can either run `make gh-push` to push to Github, or `make gh-revert` to discard changes and return to the `master` branch.

+Running `make gh-pages` will combine the above two steps without providing the chance to preview before pushing to Github, and so is not recommmended.

-To rebuild documentation without updating Github, run `make html` in top level of the repo.
+To rebuild documentation for local viewing (and without updating Github), run `make html` in top level of the repo.
 This can be re-run as errors.
 The created files can be deleted with `make clean`, but git will ignore the files regardless.

 A few other notes: